Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ## Conclusion

-That's it, I hope you had a good time reading and that you learned something new.
-As you see SVG is really powerful when used correctly and dynamically.
-You can for example make a [Responsive Dog](https://www.reddit.com/r/ProgrammerHumor/comments/13zn0k1/responsive_dog/?utm_source=share&utm_medium=web2x&context=3).
+That's it; I hope you had a good time reading and that you learned something new.
+As you see, SVG is mighty when used correctly and dynamically.
+You can, for example, make a [Responsive Dog](https://www.reddit.com/r/ProgrammerHumor/comments/13zn0k1/responsive_dog/?utm_source=share&utm_medium=web2x&context=3).